kyungjae-lee/engineers-notebook/real-time-operating-systems/freertos-task-notification.md

   > * `ulBitsToClearOnEntry`
   >
   >   Any bits set in `ulBitsToClearOnEntry` will be cleared in the calling RTOS task's notification value on entry to the `xTaskNotifyWait()` function (before the task waits for a new notification) provided a notification is not already pending when `xTaskNotifyWait()` is called.
 For example, if `ulBitsToClearOnEntry` is 0x01, then bit 0 of the task's notification value will be cleared on entry to the function.
 Setting `ulBitsToClearOnEntry` to 0xffffffff (ULONG_MAX) will clear all the bits in the task's notification value, effectively clearing the value to 0.
   >
+  >   > `xTaskNotifyWait()` entry 순간에 clear 할 bits.
+  >
   > * `ulBitsToClearOnExit`
   >
   >   Any bits set in ulBitsToClearOnExit will be cleared in the calling RTOS task's notification value before `xTaskNotifyWait()` function exits if a notification was received.
 The bits are cleared after the RTOS task's notification value has been saved in `*pulNotificationValue` (see the description of `pulNotificationValue` below).
 For example, if `ulBitsToClearOnExit` is 0x03, then bit 0 and bit 1 of the task's notification value will be cleared before the function exits.
 Setting `ulBitsToClearOnExit` to 0xffffffff (ULONG_MAX) will clear all the bits in the task's notification value, effectively clearing the value to 0.
+  >
+  >   > `xTaskNotifyWait()` notification 받고 exit 순간에 clear 할 bits.
   >
   > * `pulNotificationValue`
   >